 Municipal wastewater: from production to use

-AQUASTAT collects, analyzes and validates the best available data on municipal wastewater production, collection, treatment, discharge or direct use for irrigation purposes.
+The CGIAR Research Programme on Water, Land and Ecosystems, led by the International Water Management Institute (IWMI), and the Land and Water Division of FAO are collaborating to collect, analyze and validate the best available data on municipal wastewater production, collection, treatment, discharge and direct use for irrigation purposes.
+The results of this collaboration are available in AQUASTAT, also announced on IWMI's website.
 While other existing wastewater databases often focus on percentage of sanitation coverage or pollution loads, AQUASTAT focuses on annual volumes at national level.
 The reason for choosing volume as the parameter is to facilitate the integration of these data in the water resources and use accounts in the different countries.

 The diagram below illustrates the flow of wastewater from production to use.
-The variables squared in blue are available in the AQUASTAT country database: the variables - can be accessed under the category "Wastewater" and have the unit km3/year or 10^9 m3/year; the variables - can be accessed under the category "Irrigation and drainage development", sub-category "Area equipped for irrigation by source of water", and have the unit 1000 ha.
-Information on the number and capacity of treatment facilities as well as on the level of treatment will, if available, in the near future be provided in the metadata of the variable "treated municipal wastewater" .
+The variables squared in blue are available in the AQUASTAT country database.
+The variables - can be accessed under the category "Wastewater" and have the unit km3/year or 10^9 m3/year, except for variable , which refers to the number of treatment facilities.
+The variables - can be accessed under the category "Irrigation and drainage development", sub-category "Area equipped for irrigation by source of water", and have the unit 1000 ha.
+Information on the level of treatment is, if available, provided in the metadata of the variable "Treated municipal wastewater" .

 Definition of terms and variables